Regulation

 4. Involve external service providers

-Include maintenance technicians, consultants, and service staff in the screening process as well.
+Also include maintenance technicians, consultants and service personnel in the screening process.

 5. Ongoing audit